-In performing an assessment of the carrying value of the licences at the reporting date, the Directors concluded that, although no exploration activity has been undertaken during the year ended 30 September 2012, it was not appropriate to book an impairment.
+In performing an assessment of the carrying value of the licences at the reporting date, the Directors concluded that it was not appropriate to book an impairment.
 The Directors do not consider the asset to be impaired as there is a planned programme of development work for the next year which will add to the Company's knowledge and understanding of the asset.
 As the data from this programme is collated and analysed we will inform our shareholders through the Regulatory News Service of the results.
 As shareholders you are aware of the potential for these assets but the directors draw your attention to the likely need to raise additional funds in the future in order to continue to explore and develop the asset and bring it into commercial production.
 At this early stage of the project the Directors do not consider that there is any need for any impairment of the valuation of the asset.
+The Group has obtained resource assessments in relation to its oil shale leases, the latest of which shows 126 million bbl of oil in surface mineable JORC Measured Resource.
 If the required additional funding was not to be made available to the company, the carrying value of the asset might need to be impaired.